 To adopt performance targets for safety, system performance, greenhouse gas and bridge and pavement condition and update when required.
-Monitor and update when appropriate transit safety and asset management targets concurrent with partner agency updates to Transit Asset Management and Public Transit Agency Safety Plans.

 The North Florida TPO has adopted all required performance targets.
 Performance data is maintained in the CMS Database/Dashboard and reported each year in the Annual Mobility Report.